 What Is Plantar Fascial Fibromatosis:

-- A plantar fibroma (AKA plantar fascial fibromatosis) is a relatively non-dangerous condition; but it can become extremely painful.
+- A plantar fibroma (AKA plantar fascial fibromatosis) is a relatively non-dangerous condition, but it can become excruciating.

-- A plantar fibroma is the development of what feels like a “pebble” of connective tissue.
+- A plantar fibroma is a development of what feels like a “pebble” of connective tissue.

 - It could even feel like a much larger thickening of the cords at the bottom of your foot.

-- These nodules are extremely slow growing fibroblasts & myofibroblasts.
-It could take months to years before they even begin to irritate you and eventual do develop disorganized collagen.
+- These nodules are extremely slow-growing fibroblasts & myofibroblasts.
+It could take months to years before they even begin to irritate you and eventually develop disorganized collagen.

 - They eventually lead to more and more irritation.